rahulgopinath/rahulgopinath.github.io/paper.md

 * Do not indent regular text.

+### Breaking text in latex.

+* In latex, a double newline produces paragraph breaks.
+* When writing text, use semantic line breaks https://sembr.org/
+* Do not second guess latex.
+Avoid the use of \vspace{} unless it is the last thing you do before submission.

 ### Tables

 * Columns of numbers should be right justified, and text should be left justified.